faizalrf/scylla-terraform-ansible/README.md

 hardware_type = "n2-highmem-2"
 name_prefix = "faisal-"
 ssh_public_key_path = "~/.ssh/id_ed25519.pub"
-ssh_private_public_key_path = "~/.ssh/id_ed25519"
 ```

 _**Note:** The `zone` will be automatically decided by terraform for each node based on the available zones in the given region_

 The configurations are self-explanatory.
 However, the `name_prefix` is something to add as a prefix for the ScyllaDB nodes so they don't get mixed up with others.
-The `ssh` key variables point to **your** private and public keys on your computer.
-Pay close attention to configuring those, without these, you and **Ansible** won't be able to `ssh` into the nodes later on.
+The `ssh_public_key_path` variable refers to **your** SSH public key on your computer.
+Pay close attention to this value, because without it, you and **Ansible** won't be able to `ssh` into the nodes later on.

 To execute the terraform script